Zawaddie/Active-Directory-Security-Projects/README.md

 To continue developing skills as a Systems Security Analyst, I built a simple Active Directory penetration-testing lab on AWS using several online articles and YouTube videos (listed in the references).
 The aim of the lab is to provide a safe environment where I can practice both offensive and defensive techniques for exploiting and mitigating AD vulnerabilities.

+In regard to Windows Domain Management, **A Windows Domain** is a group of users and computers under the administration of a given business.
+The **Active Directory (AD)** is the single repository that centralises the administration of common components of a Windows computer network with the **Domain Controller (DC)** as  the server that runs the Active Directory services.

+The main advantages of having a configured Windows domain in an Enterprise are:

+- **Centralised identity management:** All users across the network can be configured from Active Directory with minimum effort.
+- **Managing security policies:** You can configure security policies directly from Active Directory and apply them to users and computers across the network as needed.

 ###  Lab Architecture

 The lab is built inside a dedicated AWS VPC and contains: